Learn about the requirements for HIPAA IT compliance. Pick technologies best suited for your software.

 Encryption (A).
 Communication containing PHI (either in the body or as an attachment) that goes beyond an internal firewalled server should be encrypted.
 It should also be considered that emails containing PHI are part of a patient´s medical record and should, therefore, be encrypted and backed up.
-This applies to any form of electronic communication - email, SMS, instant message, etc. The encryption requirements apply to every part of the IT system, including servers like Amazon Cloud or Microsoft Azure.
+This applies to any form of electronic communication - email, SMS, instant message, etc. The encryption requirements apply to every part of the IT system, including servers like Amazon Cloud, Microsoft Azure or Atlantic.net.

 Tech.Solution: NIST recommends the use of Advanced Encryption Standard (AES) 128, 192 or 256-bit encryption, OpenPGP, and S/MIME.

 Facility Access Controls.
 Limit physical access to the electronic information system, while ensuring that properly authorized access is allowed.

 Contingency operations (A).
 Allow facility access to the physical office and stored data even during an emergency.

 Facility Security Plan (A).
 Define and document the use of physical access control to protect equipment that stores ePHI from unauthorized access and theft.

 Access Control and Validation Procedures (A).
 Control and validate a person's access to facilities based on their role or function, including visitor control, and control of access to software programs for testing and revision.